 Enteric colibacillosis is a common disease of nursing and weanling pigs caused by colonization of the small intestine by enterotoxigenic strains of Escherichia coli (ETEC).
 Colonization of the small intestine by ETEC strains typically results in a severe, watery diarrhea and dehydration.
 Disease is typically confirmed via a combination of lesion assessment, cultural confirmation, and genotyping of bacterial isolates.

-Certain strains of E coli possess fimbria or pili that allow them to adhere to or colonize the absorptive epithelial cells of the jejunum and ileum.
-The common antigenic types of pili associated with pathogenicity are K88, K99, 987P, and F41.
-Pathogenic strains produce enterotoxins that cause fluid and electrolytes to be secreted into the intestinal lumen, which results in diarrhea, dehydration, and acidosis.
-Infection in neonates is commonly caused by F4 and, to a lesser extent, F5, F6, and F41 strains.
+Certain strains of E coli possess fimbriae that allow them to adhere to or colonize the absorptive epithelial cells of the jejunum and ileum.
+The common antigenic types of fimbriae associated with pathogenicity are F4 (K88), F5 (K99), F6 (987P), F18, and F41.
+Pathogenic strains produce varying combinations of enterotoxins that act locally to induce fluid and electrolyte secretion into the intestinal lumen, resulting in diarrhea, dehydration, and metabolic acidosis.
+Neonatal colibacillosis is commonly caused by F4 and, to a lesser extent, F5, F6, and F41 strains.
 Postweaning colibacillosis is most often associated with the F4 or F18 strain.
 There is also a genetic susceptibility component, because not all pigs express receptors for all fimbrial adhesins.

 Profuse watery diarrhea with rapid dehydration, acidosis, and death are common clinical signs in pigs with enteric colibacillosis.
 Rarely, pigs may collapse and die before diarrhea begins.

-Dehydration and distention of the small intestine with yellowish, slightly mucoid fluid is characteristic.
-The colon contains similar fluid.
-The fundic portion of the gastric mucosa is often reddened.
+Dehydration and distention of the small intestine, with yellowish, watery to slightly mucoid fluid, is characteristic.
+The colon often contains similar fluid.
+The stomach is typically dilated and may be full of feed.
 Pigs dying suddenly may have patchy cutaneous erythema.
-Histologically, the villi are usually of normal length and have many small bacterial rods adhered to the absorptive enterocytes.
+Histologically, the villi are usually of normal length and have many small coccobacilli adhered to the absorptive enterocytes.